thomasrayner/thomasrayner.github.io/_posts/2016-09-14-quick-tip-allow-a-null-value-for-an-object-that-doesnt-normally-allow-it.md

 ---
 layout: post
-title: Quick Tip: Allow A Null Value For An Object That Doesn't Normally Allow It
+title: Quick Tip - Allow A Null Value For An Object That Doesn't Normally Allow It
 date: 2016-09-14 08:30
 author: thmsrynr@outlook.com
 comments: true